Outsider (Sid album)

 Outsider is the eighth studio album by Japanese visual kei rock band SID, released on March 12, 2014, by Ki/oon Records.
-The singles included are "V.I.P", "Anniversary", opening themes of Magi: The Labyrinth of Magic, "Koi ni Ochite" (恋におちて), "Summer Lover" (サマラバ) and "Hug".
+The singles included are "V.I.P", "Anniversary", opening themes of Magi: The Labyrinth of Magic, "Koi ni Ochite" (恋におちて), "Sa-Ma-La-Va" (サマラバ) and "Hug".

 Background and promotion

 Outsider was released on March 12, 2014, in three editions: the regular edition with only the 11-track CD, and limited editions A and B, containing a DVD with a version of the Nippon Budokan show "Visual BANG! ~SID 10th Anniversary FINAL PARTY~" each.
 In addition, the first buyers of the album received a poster until stocks ran out and buyers of the limited edition received an invitation to participate in a meet&greet event with the band members.

 The title was chosen by vocalist Mao, who told Barks website that there is no deep meaning in the choice, and the word "Sid" is included in the word "Outsider".
 In the order of tracks, he started by deciding which would be the first and which one would be the last.

 The tour supporting Outsider took place from April to July 2014 and recordings of the shows were released on the live album Sid Tour 2014 Outsider, having the same name as the tour, on March 18, 2015.
 A tour limited to fan members club also occurred soon after.